Uncut Sheets of 1965 Topps Football Cards

 The diagrams below show how several sections of an uncut sheet of 1965 Topps football cards were configured.
 I believe that each full 1965 Topps sheet contained a complete set of 176 cards, plus 22 repeats--or double prints--for a total of 198 cards.
 The popular price guides say that there are 132 double prints in the set, but I believe that the price guides are incorrect.

 In the figures below, if you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
 Clicking on a card will bring up the full-sized scan.
 (A real uncut sheet would not have black lines between the cards--that is an effect of scanning them individually.)

-This picture shows a section of what I believe is the right half of the full sheet.
+This picture shows a section of the other half of the full sheet.
 I modeled it after a picture of a partial sheet from an old Mastro Auctions catalog.

-In addition to the partial sheets above, I have found a badly miscut Fred Williamson card whose back shows that Mel Branch's card was beneath it.
-Here is the bit of the uncut sheet that the two cards represent:
+In addition to the partial sheet above, I have found a miscut Fred Williamson card whose back shows that Mel Branch's card was beneath it.
+From this I got another bit of the second half-sheet.

 This is how the small bit of uncut sheet is numbered.
 If I find more miscut cards, these pieces will begin to fit together.
 If you find a miscut that you think will help, please email me a picture of it.

 For general information on uncut sheets of vintage football cards, see my blog article, U is for Uncut Sheets.
 Also see my other virtual uncut sheets, listed in the left column of this page.